terryneumann/terryneumann.github.io/_pages/about.md

 ## Welcome!

 I am a fifth-year PhD candidate researching **Responsible AI** advised by [Maria De-Arteaga](https://mariadearteaga.com/) and [Yan Leng](https://yleng.github.io/www/).
-My research develops methods to ensure large language models are safe, transparent, and socially beneficial.
-My work bridges machine learning, mechanistic interpretability, and computational social science to address pressing challenges at the intersection of AI and society.
-My dissertation, *Sociotechnical Controls for Mitigating AI Risk in the Absence of Ground Truth*, examines safeguards for AI systems in high-uncertainty, social contexts such as content moderation and agentic decision-making.
+My research develops methods to make large language models safer, more transparent, and socially beneficial, drawing on techniques and theories from machine learning, mechanistic interpretability, and computational social science.
+My proposed dissertation, *Sociotechnical Controls for Mitigating AI Risk in the Absence of Ground Truth*, advances safeguards for high-uncertainty, social applications of large language models such as content moderation and agentic decision-making.

 ## Collaborators